OeraLinda/zooManagement/README.md

 # zooManagement
-A homework about UML class Diagram
+A homework about UML class Diagram that is created by Mermaid.